top of page

 Mt Lafayette via Greenleaf Path.

-We reached the summit in 3 hours having hiked 4 miles and gained 3,443 feet in elevation.
-The sky was overcast and there was a light wind - almost perfect conditions for October.
+We arrived at the summit in 3 hours after hiking 4 miles and ascending 3,443 feet.
+The sky was cloudy with a gentle breeze, creating nearly ideal conditions for October.

 Summit of Mt Lafayette in the Franconia Mountain Range.
 4000 Footer.